- Welcome -

 Are you rejecting an offer or opportunity in your life?
 Can you sense risk and danger if you accept?
 Is it possible that what you fear and reject can lead you to a more expanded, lush and free life?
 Do you need to resist your weakness?
 Is your perceived weakness actually a letting go so more good can flow into your life?

-Is your deep Self awakening you to choices your more shallow sense of yourself rejects?
+Is your deep Self awakening you to choices your more shallow sense of Self rejects?
 Are you being called to be braver?
+What is the difference between shallow self-indulgence and profound wealth beyond the limits of your present imagination?

-Exploring these dream provoked questions, especially with your psychotherapist, is the journey of deepening yourself and your Self.
+Exploring these dream-provoked questions, especially with your psychotherapist, is the journey of deepening yourself and your Self.
 You may be surprised at how much your life opens as you open your psyche to the world of meaning in your dreams.

-To conact Joanna for a 15 fifteen minute telephone consulation e-mail:This email address is being protected from spambots.
+For a free telephone consultation, e-mail her at This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 Add comment